Class Type100% online, 6 & 12-week courses

 This course explores the influences of other people, groups, and situations on the individual.
 The concepts of social psychology are examined from a variety of theoretical perspectives utilizing contemporary societal problems.
 The scientific method is applied in the discovery of individual functioning in the social world.

-Introduces students to counseling psychology.
+This course introduces students to counseling psychology.
 Various theoretical perspectives of counseling are explored.
-Synthesizes counseling theory, research, and practice directed toward achieving a successful therapeutic outcome for the client.
+Further, the course synthesizes counseling theories, research, and practice directed toward achieving a successful therapeutic outcome for the client.

 This course introduces students to clinical psychology through the exploration of the major categories of psychological disturbance, using the current DSM as a basis.
 Empirical examination of etiology, prognosis, and treatment modalities is covered.
 Ethical concerns and social/cultural perspectives regarding mental health issues are also discussed.
 Knowledge of basic biological processes is recommended.